A Little About Roger

 And he chooses to do this with glass, a medium so belligerent and unyielding that it creates a narrow set of confines for him to work his will on.
 It demands whoever wishes to master it learn to work their own magic.

-The Roger Thomas Glass Studio is located in Portland, OR on Mississippi Avenue, at the opposite end of the street from the trendy shops and restaurants, alas, and perched above a bluff with a view of the railroad yards, and Washington state.
+The Roger Thomas Glass Studio is located in Portland, OR on Mississippi Avenue–at the opposite end of the street from the trendy shops and restaurants, alas–and perched above a bluff with a view of the railroad yards and Mt.
+St. Helens.

 For a while, when he first moved in, he decorated the windows of his garage doors with the ID numbers of train engines, trying (in vain) to recognize a pattern and predict the pitch and tone of the next whistle.
 Luckily, he gave up that endeavor and went back to glass.

 Ingrid the Studio Dog keeps watch over her master’s domain.
 She makes certain no mailman, cat, coyote, or vicious bunny comes anywhere near the studio unmolested.
 She also spends a great deal of time grumbling over the lack of walks and ball-throwing in her life, but is perfectly willing to offer up a word of advice or succinct criticism when called on.
 Look for her words of wisdom and updates under “News from Ingrid.”

 This studio is a life-long dream of Roger’s.
 The space isn’t exactly perfect yet.
 He doesn’t have his tile-lined, drain-in-the-floor room for cold working, and his goal of putting every piece of equipment on wheels has yet to be realized (though is very, very close).
 However, he’s able to keep three out of four kilns running in one area and he no longer needs to use a miner’s head light in the dimmest corners to seek out the proper colored sheet of glass as in his previous basement studio.